What webinar metrics actually tell you about pipeline

 Registration counts and attendance rates tell you if people showed up.
 They don't tell you if those people matter, if they're ready to buy, or if your webinar moved deals forward.
 Revenue teams need webinar metrics that connect engagement to pipeline and outcomes.

-This guide covers the 10 webinar metrics that matter for sales, marketing, and RevOps teams focused on growth.
-We'll break down what to measure before, during, and after your webinars, and how to build the measurement stack that turns webinar data into revenue intelligence.
+This guide covers the webinar metrics that matter for sales, marketing, and RevOps teams focused on growth.
+You'll find attendance rate benchmarks by format, a tiered framework for diagnosing your numbers, tactics to improve your webinar attendance rate, and a breakdown of how to build the measurement stack that turns webinar data into revenue intelligence.

 Webinar metrics are individual data points that measure activity (registrations, attendance, engagement).
 Webinar KPIs are the specific metrics you select because they tie directly to revenue outcomes and business goals.
 The difference: metrics tell you what happened, KPIs tell you if it mattered.